Louisiana: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to Louisiana's' economy, totaling $1.7 billion in 2020, according to the USDA.6
+• Agricultural exports are important to Louisiana's economy, totaling $1.8 billion annually, according to the USDA.6

 • Since 1992, the U.S. Trade and Development Agency has helped facilitate $221 million in exports from Louisiana companies.9